Clothing agnostic Pre-inpainting Virtual Try-ON: Experimental Results

+Figure 12 visualizes the classification of the output results into normal output (when a short-sleeved silhouette consistent with the reference clothing is accurately created) and abnormal output (when a long-sleeved silhouette remains, or short-sleeved clothes are synthesized as long-sleeved clothes).
+After that, the ratios of each evaluation grade were aggregated to calculate the normal output ratio and abnormal output ratio for each model, and these were visualized in Figure 12.

-This result means that CaP-VTON recorded about 15.4\%p higher accuracy of clothing silhouette consistency than Leffa.
-In particular, CaP-VTON showed excellent performance in the ability to accurately reflect short-sleeved reference clothing after removing long sleeves and naturally restoring the skin of the arms and shoulders, which can be said to be the result of empirically proving the effectiveness of generate skin-based pre-processing and improved masking pipeline.
+This result means that CAP-VTON recorded about a 15.4\% greater clothing silhouette consistency accuracy than Leffa.
+In particular, CaP-VTON showed excellent performance in its ability to accurately reflect short-sleeved reference clothing after removing long sleeves and naturally restoring the skin of the arms and shoulders, which can be said to empirically prove the effectiveness of Generate Skin-based pre-processing and the im-proved masking pipeline.

-On the other hand, Leffa showed excellent quantitative performance in terms of FID and SSIM, but the above experimental results show the limitation that it is difficult to fully explain the suitability of the model's clothing replacement only with quantitative image quality evaluation.
-In actual applications, the consistency-based evaluation method pro-posed in this study is a very important measure in a practical sense because the accuracy and visual naturalness of the clothing shape conversion desired by the user act as more important factors.
+Meanwhile, Leffa showed excellent quantitative performance regarding the FID and SSIM, but the above experimental results suggest the limitation that it is difficult to fully explain the suitability of the model's clothing replacement using only quantitative image quality evaluation.
+In practical applications, the accuracy and visual naturalness of the clothing shape transformation desired by the user are more important factors, and thus, the consistency-based evaluation method proposed in this study is a very important measure in a practical sense.

-In conclusion, CaP-VTON showed a distinct improvement over Leffa in terms of structural consistency, meaning that the pipeline was designed to minimize dependence on existing clothing types and accurately reflect the style of reference clothing.
-These re-sults support the feasibility of CaP-VTON in high-dimensional applications such as full-body virtual wear and style transformation.
+In conclusion, CaP-VTON showed a marked improvement over Leffa regarding the structural consistency, meaning that the pipeline was designed to minimize reliance on existing clothing types and accurately reflect the style of reference clothing.
+These results support the feasibility of using CaP-VTON in high-dimensional applications such as full-body virtual wear and style transformation.